Reward offered for information on woman accused of luring migrants to Martha's Vineyard

 However, no one seems to know where she is.

-On Wednesday, the League of United Latin American Citizenshttps://lulac.org/news/pr/LULAC_DOUBLES_REWARD_TO_10000_FOR_INFORMATION_THAT_LEADS_TO_LOCATING_MIGRANT_POLITICAL_PREDATOR_PERLA_HUERTA/increased its reward to $10,000 in hopes that someone will help track her down.
+On Wednesday, the League of United Latin American Citizens increased its reward to $10,000 in hopes that someone will help track her down.

-CNN and the Times report that Huerta is a combat medic and a counterintelligence agent who was discharged last month after serving 20 years in the U.S. Army.
+CNN and the Times reported that Huerta is a combat medic and a counterintelligence agent who was discharged last month after serving 20 years in the U.S. Army.

 She was allegedly sent from Tampa to Texas in order to fill the planes.
 One migrant said she offered him clothes, food and money to go find passengers.